NethServer/docs/administrator-manual/en/firewall.rst

 Configuration of traffic shaping is composed by 2 steps:

 - creation of traffic shaping classes
-- assigniment of network traffic to a specific class
+- assignment of network traffic to a specific class

 Classes
 -------